 This post may contain affiliate links.
 Read our disclosure policy.

 • Milk: either whole milk or a dairy free milk like almond milk!
-Swap this for sour cream or greek yogurt if you have that on hand for a soft muffin with a tender crumb.
+You could also use sour cream or greek yogurt if you have those—I tested this!

 How to Make Coffee Cake Muffins